nitzanlab/AnnoTransfer/README.md

 export TMP_DIR="$PROJECT_DIR/tmp"
 export CACHE_DIR="$PROJECT_DIR/cache"
 WORKDIR="$PROJECT_DIR"
+export DATASET_NAME="pbmc_healthy" # change if want work on a different one export TRANS_DATASET_NAME="pbmc_sick" # change if want to work on a different one
 ```

 Replace `<annoTransfer_installation>` with the **full path** to the location you cloned the library to (click `I` to enter edit mode, `esc` to quit mode).